 If you wish to seek legal action after a car accident, you must file your lawsuit within Georgia’s statute of limitations deadline.
 Under O.C.G.A. § 9-3-33, you generally have two years from the accident date to pursue your case.
 While this is a general deadline, your filing time could be longer or shorter, depending on the circumstances of the crash.

 For example, if you are suing a government agency for damages, you will have just six months to do so, per O.C.G.A. § 36-33-5.
-The sooner we meet with you about the accident, the sooner we can advise you on the timeline for your case.
+The sooner our Marietta personal injury lawyer meets with you about the accident, the sooner we can advise you on the timeline for your case.
 It’s one less thing you’ll have to worry about.
 We’ll also file your lawsuit within the state’s statute of limitations deadline.

 For a free legal consultation with a dui car accident lawyer serving Marietta, call 404-214-2001